transformerlab/transformerlab-docs/docs/diffusion/managing-history.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

 # Managing Image History

-TransformerLab automatically saves all your generated images from Text-to-Image, Image-to-Image, and Inpainting workflows, creating a comprehensive history that you can manage, organize, and even convert into datasets for future training.
+Transformer Lab automatically saves all your generated images from Text-to-Image, Image-to-Image, and Inpainting workflows, creating a comprehensive history that you can manage, organize, and even convert into datasets for future training.

 ## Accessing Image History